earthrise-media/smoke-test/README.md

 Params:
 - HOST: the hostname or IP where the target service is running
-- PORT: the port....
+- PORT: the port of the target service
 - PROTO: http/https
-- DURATION: how long to run the tests
+- DURATION: how long to run the tests: `1m` `90s` etc
 - SERVICE: the name of the service --> translated into the name of the CSV file in your repo

 ## Configuration